-A former juvenile court judge, Karen Baynes-Dunning has dedicated her career to improving the quality of life for disadvantaged children, youth and families.
-Over the past 25 years, she has served in numerous leadership positions in the public and nonprofit sectors to help improve the public policies and services that affect the lives of vulnerable children.
+A former juvenile court judge, Karen Baynes-Dunning has dedicated her career to improving the quality of life for children, youth and families.
+Over the past 25 years, she has served in numerous leadership positions in the public and nonprofit sectors to help improve the public policies and services that affect the lives of young people.

 Since 2013, Baynes-Dunning has served as the federal court-appointed monitor overseeing reform efforts at the Georgia Department of Family and Children Services.
 She is president of Baynes-Dunning Consulting LLC of Greenville, S.C.